Regression Under Human Assistance: Experiments on Real Data

 \item[(iii)] \textbf{Stare-D:} It contains the same set of images from Stare-H. However, in this dataset, each image is given a score by a single expert, on a six point scale, which measures the severity of the Drusen disease.

-\item[(iv)] \textbf{Messidor:} It contains $500$ eye images.
-Each image is given score by one single expert, on a three point scale, which measures the severity of an edema. \end{itemize} We first generate a 100 dimensional feature vector using fasttext~\cite{ft} for each sample in the Hatespeech dataset and a 1000 dimensional feature vector using Resnet~\cite{resnet} for each sample in the Stare-H, Stare-D, and Messidor datasets.
-Then, we use the top 50 features, as identified by PCA, as $\xb$ in our experiments.
-For the image datasets, the response variable $y$ is just the available score by a single expert and the human predictions are sampled from a categorical distribution $s \sim \text{Cat}(\pb_{\xb})$, where $\pb_{\xb}$ are the probabilities of each potential score value $s$ for a sample with features $\xb$.
-More specifically, if the response variable takes values on a $t$ point scale, we consider:

-where $p$ is a parameter that controls the human accuracy.
+\item[(iv)] \textbf{Messidor:} It contains $400$ eye images.
+Each image is given score by one single expert, on a four point scale, which measures the severity of an edema. \end{itemize} We first generate a $m'=100$ dimensional feature vector using fasttext~\cite{ft} for each sample in the Hatespeech dataset, $m'=1000$ dimensional feature vector using Resnet~\cite{resnet} for each sample in the Stare-H, Stare-D, and a $m'=4096$-dimensional feature vector using VGG~\cite{simonyan2014very} for each sample in the Messidor dataset.
+Then, we use the top $m=50$ features, as identified by PCA, as $\xb$ in our experiments.
+For the image datasets, the response variable $y$ is just the available score by a single expert and the human predictions are sampled from a categorical distribution $s \sim \text{Cat}(\pb_{\xb, y})$, where $\pb_{\xb, y} \sim \text{Dirichlet}(\alphab_{\xb, y})$ are the probabilities of each potential score value $s$ for a sample with features $\xb$ and $\alphab_{\xb, y}$ is a vector parameter that controls the human accuracy.
+Here, for each sample $(\xb, y)$, the element of $\alphab_{\xb, y}$ corresponding to the score $s = y$ has the highest value.
 For the Hatespeech dataset, the response variable $y$ is the mean of the scores provided by the annotators and the human predictions are picked uniformly at random from the available individual scores given by each annotator.
 In each dataset, we compute the human error as $c(\xb,y)=\EE(y-s)^2$ for each sample $(\xb,y)$ and set the same value of $\lambda$ across all competitive methods.
 Finally, in each experiment, we use 80\% samples for training and 20\% samples for testing.

-\xhdr{Results} We first compare the performance of the greedy algorithm in terms of mean squared error (MSE) on a held-out set against the same competitive baselines used in the experiments on synthetic data, \ie, DS~\cite{iyer2012algorithms}, distorted greedy~\cite{harshaw2019submodular}, and triage~\cite{raghu2019algorithmic}.
-Figure~\ref{fig:quantrealone} summarizes the results, which show that the greedy algorithm outperforms the baselines across a majority of automation levels.
-The only exceptions are high automation levels, where the distorted greedy and the triage algorithms sometimes achieve slightly better performance.